Micro-sustainability: Criticisms

 There have been concerns about the effectiveness of micro-sustainability.
 Much of the research into individual and small community practices are only able to analyze a limited amount of data and cannot fully conclude if the small community changes will result in changes at a larger scale.
 Additionally, due to its complex nature, it is almost impossible to model or keep track of all aspects of sustainability, and studies that do attempt to model this found that successful situations at a micro level will either not work, or will worsen environmental impacts at a larger scale.

 Additionally, some raise questions about the magnitude of change that needs to occur.
 In the book Sustainable Energy - Without the Hot Air authored by British physicist and mathematician David J.C.
 MacKay, MacKay advocates against small changes with respect to sustainability and gives the example that if everyone unplugged their chargers from the outlet, this would save enough energy to power 66,000 homes for one year.
 MacKay warns that these types of statements can be misleading, as 66,000 homes out of approximately 25 million homes participating in this action is a quarter of one percent.
 In other words, each household is only saving one quarter of one percent by unplugging their phones.

 A study that surveyed transition towns across the UK found that 76% of them struggle to grow after initial interest fades.
 This indicates that scaling up beyond committed environmentalists may not be the best approach.

 Macro-sustainability

 In contrast to micro-sustainability, the remaining large-scale plans for sustainability, are categorized under the term macro-sustainability.
 Macro-sustainability is a large systematic addressing of sustainability in most cases by the United Nations, governments, multi-national corporations or smaller companies.
 They discuss global issues including climate change, and reliance upon fossil fuel hydrocarbon based energy sources.
+Global organizations like the United Nations have included sustainable development goals (SDGs) to set a standard of 17 goals for countries around the world to take action on climate change and other related issues.
 Businesses primarily focus on the return of investment of changes such as their source of energy, consumption patterns or how they transport or manufacture products.
 Governments confront these larger issues through regulation of natural resources, improved practices, providing subsidies and directly investing in new technologies and renewable energy sources.